Our Christmas dispatch and delivery schedule is here

 Following lobbying from the syringe manufacturers and unions use of such syringes has become compulsory in some states in the US.
 The use of single use syringes by doctors, dentists and nurses etc. in hospitals, clinical and general practice could be instrumental reducing the incidence of needle stick injuries in these environments.

-However, the supply of syringes to injecting drug users has been identified by some, manufacturers, politicians, community leaders, and even clinicians as a potential market for 'single-use' syringes, and this is a cause for concern.
+However, the supply of syringes to injecting drug users has been identified by some manufacturers, politicians, community leaders, and even clinicians as a potential market for 'single-use' syringes, and this is a cause for concern.

 Arguments used for supplying difficult to reuse syringes to injecting drug users